Maj18/permuDE/README.md

 # permuDE
-Perform permutation test on omics data to look for features differentially expressed between 2 different groups; this method does not require any data distribution and is robust to ties.
+Perform permutation test on omics data to look for features differentially expressed between 2 different groups; this method is non-parametric, does not require any data distribution and is robust to ties.
 # How to use this package

 To install the permuDE package, download the package locally